 Adzuki bean brownies are a revelation.
-Who would have thought that you could take a can of red beans and a few other healthy ingredients and turn them into something so delicious?
-Healthy bean brownies have the fudgy texture and rich chocolatey-ness that you’d expect from a brownie, but are less sweet.
-These gluten free, low sugar brownies can be enjoyed as a snack, or as a healthy dessert served with this easy chocolate sauce.
+Who would have thought that you could take a can of beans and a few other healthy ingredients and turn them into something so delicious?
+Healthy chocolate bean brownies have the fudgy texture and rich chocolatey-ness that you’d expect from a brownie, but are less sweet.
+These gluten free, dairy free, low sugar brownies can be enjoyed as a snack, or as a healthy dessert served with this easy chocolate sauce.

 Jump to: